Purchase and download the complete analysis securely for $5.00 using the link below:

-I hope most of the analysis is self explanatory with the use of the pdf file below.
+I hope most of the analysis is self explanatory with the use of the pdf file above.
 I would like to take a closer look at some of the most interesting features.

 The most prominent and ingenious feature of this piece can be seen in the reduction staff.
 Almost the entire piece can be seen and heard as a series of ascending and descending step-wise lines in the soprano and bass.
 Notice the long step-wise descending line in the upper voice which begins on the high D in measure one and descends (with two, one octave displacements in measures eleven and nineteen) to the B in measure twenty-seven.
 The bass support for this line is usually a tenth, sometimes a sixth, which descends step-wise right along with it after the pedal point breaks in measure four.

 Once the B is reached (third of subdominant) in measure twenty-seven we have a short ascending line moving from the B to the F# in measure thirty (third of tonic) forming another tenth with the bass.
 This begins the next descent from F# down to C# in measure thirty-three with bass support a tenth below.